esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/2022/_index.en.md

 ---

 # Edition 2022
 Welcome to Fantasy Court 2022 on the 12th of June in Eindhoven (TU/e campus) from 11.00-18.00h!
-Below we will show you an overview of our program, vendors and organizations who will be with us and more practical information to come!
+Below we will show you an overview of our program, and vendors and organizations who will be with us!
+Some more practical information is included below to be able to find us.

+## Facilities
+Food, snacks, and drinks can be bought on the markt.
+Free tap water is available (but bring your own mug or bottle).
+There are wheelchair accessible toilets in a nearby building.

+## Location and Parking
+The event takes place on a field without an address on the campus of the Eindhoven University of Technology (TU/e).
+The nearby parking lot and navigation address are: **Den Dolech 12, 5613 AZ, Eindhoven**.
+Fantasy Court is located south of that, at coordinates: 51.447228696063085, 5.484236714828935

+From the **Eindhoven Central Station** (by train or bus), it is a walk of a few minutes towards the north-east.
+You will be able to find small signs leading to Fantasy Court on and around the TU/e campus.

+**Parking on the TU/e campus** is free for the first 30 minutes, after which parking costs €0.50 per 15 minutes, to a maximum of €7.50 a day. **Parking outside the campus** is free in _Rachelsmolen_ (a street) or in the street parallel to the _Onze Lieve Vrouwestraat_.

 {{< figure src="/fc-2022-campus-map.png" alt="Map" class="campusmap" width="100%" >}}